 Dr. Jennifer Laffier is an Assistant Professor in the Faculty of Education at Ontario Tech University and a licensed Creative Arts Therapist and Psychotherapist with over 29 years experience in the mental health field.
 As a licensed practitioner working with children, youth, post-secondary students, adults, and older adults, she specializes in Digital Wellness, Trauma therapy, Play Based therapy, Cognitive Behavior Therapy, Eco-Therapy (nature), and authentic happiness (flourishing).
 She researches and teaches in the areas of human development and mental health in the digital age.
 Her research topics include wellness during times of crisis, digital wellness, digital-self intelligence, emotional intelligence, life-long learning, agism, bullying, digital drama, social media and mental health, healthy gaming behaviors, psycho-education, and creativity, arts, play, and nature related to wellness.
 She

 Visit her website at: https://jenlaffier.wixsite.com/professionalVisit her website at: https://jenlaffier.wixsite.com/professional

 Aalyia graduated from the Life Science program at the University of Toronto in 2018, where she had majored in Psychology and Health Studies.
 She completed her Masters of Arts in Education, under the supervision of Dr. Jennifer Laffier and Dr. Janette Hughes, and the Bachelor in Education program in 2021.
-She is currently enrolled in the Bachelor of Education program at Ontario Tech University.
-Her research interests include child and youth mental health, identity development, digital technologies, art-making, and risk-and-resilience processes.
+She is currently enrolled in the Doctor of Education program at Ontario Tech University.
+Her research interests include child and youth mental health, identity development, digital technologies, art-making, and on-and-offline risk-and-resilience processes.